Stephan Schmid, 4056 Basel, [my call sign]@qsl.net, QRZ.COM

 Please see my corresponding document: A Portable 7-Band End-Fed Half-Wave (EFHW) Antenna (version 1.2).

 With an additional loading coil and/or some length of wire, the 80- and 160-meter band can be used as well, albeit with less efficiency.

 Typically, I strive for an inverted-L configuration, supported by a 6m-tall telescopic glass fiber mast (image).

 - Home-made diamond-shaped loop for the 6-meter band (image).

-- Commercial 2-element log-periodic for the 2-meter and the 70-centimeter bands (image).
+- Portable and light 2-element log-periodic for the 2-meter and the 70-centimeter bands (image).

 Maintained names.csv File: